AmarnathCJD/KTUNotifier/README.md

 - **Notification Channels**: KTUNotifier integrates with popular messaging platforms like Telegram, allowing users to receive notifications directly on their devices.
 - **Automatic Updates**: The application automatically fetches updates at regular intervals, ensuring that users are always up to date with the latest information from ktu.edu.live.

+## Environment Variables

+KTUNotifier requires the following environment variables to be set:

+- `BOT_TOKEN`: The Telegram bot token used to send notifications to users.
+- `CHAT_ID`: The Telegram chat ID used to send notifications to users.

 ## Installation

 To use KTUNotifier, follow these steps: